-So we went back to this underwriter (who is awesome), emphasized to her how the cardiac arrest was likely a fluke and how this gentleman had a good recent stress test and we pleaded with her to bump this gentleman up to one better rate class, which she did!!!!!!!
+We went back to this underwriter (who is awesome), emphasized to her how the cardiac arrest was likely a fluke and how this gentleman had a good recent stress test, and we pleaded for her to bump this gentleman up to a better rate class, which she did!

 Can you really negotiate life insurance prices?

-We also want to make the most money possible, we just choose to do it by doing the absolute best job for everyone that gives us the opportunity…….
+We also want to make the most money possible, but we just choose to do it by doing the absolute best job for everyone that gives us the opportunity.

 Our allegiance is to you, the consumer, and only you!

 How much can you save after heart attack & stents?

 We saved this gentleman $575 per month, $6,900 per year, or $103,500 over 15 years!

 Quite the savings and a FAR cry from this gentleman’s original agent telling him that a rate of $1,392 was the best he was going to get.

 We shop tough life insurance cases every day, and we can save almost everyone money on their insurance.